MeryemBa/wildPigTracker/README.md

 # Wild Pig Tracker

 A simple CURD application using Next js, MongoDB, and MapBox.
-You can view a live demo over at URL
+You can view a live demo over at [Wild Pig Tracker](https://wild-pig-tracker.vercel.app)

 ## Getting Started